-House price growth escalated dramatically in the second half of 2020 into 2021 and continues to remain elevated in 2022 across all price tiers.
-Before the pandemic, lower-priced homes appreciated more than higher-priced homes.
-With higher-priced homes experiencing steep appreciation in 2020 and 2021, year-over-year growth in the highest-tier had surpassed middle and lowest tiers by Feb 2022.
+House price growth accelerated in the second half of 2020 into 2022 across all price tiers.
+With higher-priced homes experiencing steeper appreciation in 2020 and 2021, year-over-year growth in the highest-tier had surpassed the middle and lowest tiers by Feb 2022.
 With rates rising sharply in 2022, the rate of appreciation has slowed for all price tiers, with the impact most noticeable at the highest price tier.
-Note that the sharp deceleration in year-over-year growth means that most markets have experienced declines since the mid-2022 peak.
+The sharp deceleration in year-over-year growth reflects monthly declines in house prices since their mid-2022 peak.
+Within the highest-tier homes, prices in January 2023 were largely the same as they were 12 months ago, having risen by only 0.55 percent over the year.

 Sources: Black Knight and Urban Institute.
 Note: Black Knight modified the methodology behind their HPI in February 2021, resulting in changes to historic price estimates.
-Data as of October 2022.
+Data as of January 2023.